Kulak/vetkakb/Track.md

 "Recent" button is fully capable of loading data with GET REST call.
 Create has core functionality ready.
 It is time to

-1. review Entry creation data model on web UI
-2. create DB structure to support data model
-3. implement insert and GET calls on the backend
-4. sync UI with calls
+1. test: putEntry call on backend
+2. implement put entry to backend